GengDavid/gengdavid.github.io/index.md

 ## News
+[2024.08] A substantial improvement of our SLCA is available: "[SLCA++: Unleash the Power of Sequential Fine-tuning for Continual Learning with Pre-training]".
+Check it out [here](https://arxiv.org/abs/2408.08295).
+The [code](https://github.com/GengDavid/SLCA) is also available.
 [2023.07] Our paper "SLCA: Slow Learner with Classifier Alignment for Continual Learning on a Pre-trained Model" has been accepted by ICCV 2023, and the code is available [here](https://github.com/GengDavid/SLCA).
 [2022.12] Our paper "Mask Matching Transformer for Few-Shot Segmentation" has been accepted by NeurIPS 2022, and the code is available [here](https://github.com/jiaosiyu1999/mmformer).
 [2021.12] Our paper "Few-Shot Segmentation via Cycle-Consistent Transformer" has been accepted by NeurIPS 2021, and the code is available [here](https://github.com/YanFangCS/CyCTR-Pytorch).